Web Services

 When designing a traditional HTTP-based web service, one can make a safe assumption that, as long as the remote web server is available, it will provide the given service.
 Even if the service is enhanced or updated over time, web designers take stock in the fact that version 1 of the web interface is still there.
 As a web service is enhanced over time, the service provider might offer versions 2, 3, 4, or 5 of a given service.
 For this reason, many traditional web services expose those interfaces through URIs of the form /v1/sample_service or /v3/sample_service.
 A client of that service that was written for version 1 will still be able to access the version 1 service.

-The right solution is to design communication protocols between such independent communication systems in such a way that messages are both forward and backward compatible.
-By that, we mean that newer systems can properly exchanges messages with older systems and, likewise, older systems are properly able to exchange messages with newer systems.
-Most importantly, such message exchanges must result in useful and meaningful communication such that the user gets what he expects.
+The right solution is to design interfaces between such web clients and servers in a similar way that one designs communication protocols.
+After all, web interfaces are really protocols.
+Interfaces need to be both forward- and backward-compatible.
+In so doing, newer systems can properly exchanges messages with older systems and, likewise, older systems are properly able to exchange messages with newer systems.

 Refer to the XML protocol versioning page for discussion on how to design properly versioned XML-based communication protocols.